xycarto/grass-docker-make/README.md

 ## Summary

 This is a basic example of setting up scripted GRASS process through a Docker image and using a `makefile` to launch the process.
-The goal is remove the need to install GRASS on your machine and fully containerize the process.
+The goal is remove the need to install GRASS on your machine and to fully containerize the process within Docker.

 Included in the repo is the main `Dockerfile` to build GRASS, plus a few extra geospatial bits like `GDAL`, `geospandas`, and `rasterio`.